mononoken/mastermind/notes.md

 - Must set a variable that tracks the type of Codemaker/Codebreaker as 'computer' or 'player'.
 - For player, methods will require input but for computer the moves will auto-generate.
 Their separate methods will be triggered by the same method which will have an if statement depending on whether player/computer.
 - Create a 'try' method where computer tries every possibility and sees if it matches the feedback provided.
 If it does not match, remove it from possible combos.

+---

+Because role of player and computer can switch between turns, Player and Computer should be objects with a class.
+Codemaker and Codebreaker can be modules that these classes include.